 An employer is required to offer the employee participation in a pension scheme if the employment falls within the scope of an industry-wide pension scheme.
 Almost 80% of all employees in the Netherlands falls within the scope of an industry-wide pension scheme.
 In case there is no mandatory participation in an industry wide pension scheme, it is market practice for Dutch employers to offer participation in a company pension scheme.

 What types of pension schemes are common in the Netherlands?

-Both defined benefit schemes and defined contribution schemes are currently common in the Netherlands.
-However, most new pension schemes are defined contribution schemes.
+Both defined benefit schemes and defined contribution schemes are common in the Netherlands.